How Is KR 1.1 Tracking?

 According to Kelley Blue Book, the average EV price in the U.S. is $61,448, as compared to $48,314 for a full-size combustion car.
 With the $7,500 federal tax credit, state rebates and fuel savings, the total cost of ownership is coming within reach.
 Globally, government incentives average about $6,200 per EV.

 Our goal is to reach price parity without such incentives.
 SUV manufacturers in Europe, have already eliminated the price and performance premium.

-But supply chain issues have pushed up costs for all cars in recent months, with the average price of full-sized gasoline vehicles increasing about $4,000 and EVs increasing about $8,000.
+But supply chain issues have pushed up costs for all cars, with the average price of full-sized gasoline vehicles increasing about $4,000 and EVs increasing about $8,000.
 At the same time, rising gasoline prices have given EVs an advantage in total cost of ownership.

 The developing world presents an even greater challenge.
 Though India is getting closer, the global industry has yet to meet price targets in places where new combustion cars sell for $10,000 or less.